vincecao/use-promisestate/README.md

 ## useShuttle

-A hook returns shuttled list for each given unique array.
+A hook returns a shuttled list for each unique given array.
+The changes of array will also trigger re-generate a new shuttled list.

 ```tsx
 const shuttled = useShuttle<T>(array)